mohmdelsayed/HesScale/README.md

 If you use our code, please consider citing our paper too.
 ```
 @inproceedings{elsayed2022hesscale,
-    title     = {HesScale: A scalable method for calculating the diagonals of the Hessian,
+    title     = {HesScale: Computation of Hessian Diagonals in a Scalable Way,
     author    = {Mohamed Elsayed and Rupam Mahmood},
     booktitle = {},
     url       = {},